LeoKGX/SimpleSwap/README.md

 ## **Deployment**

-1. Deploy two ERC-20 tokens (e.g., using Remix and the OpenZeppelin Wizard).
+1. Deploy two ERC-20 tokens, you can use the ones in this repo or using Remix and the OpenZeppelin Wizard.
 2. Deploy `SimpleSwap` with the two token addresses.
 3. Provide initial liquidity using `addLiquidity`.